ndrewr/FSND4-ConferenceApp/README.md

 I picture User access of Session information in the client from a Conference *Details* page.
 I followed the project guidelines to the letter in defining the Sessions model.
-For the Message form object I also added the *websafeConferenceKey*
+For the Message form object I added a property *websafeConferenceKey* to easily access specific Conference entities.

 Speaker implementation:

 To represent the session *speaker* I just went with a String.
 I thought about making a specific Entity.
-However thinking about it from a User point of view,it introduces the burden of defining additional information on the speaker that the conference creator may not now.
+Problem is from a User/Session creator point of view, introduces the burden of defining additional information on the speaker that the conference creator may not now.

-Also it is possible that conference creators may end up creating multiple speaker entities for the same person, person with slightly different spelling.
+Also it is possible that different conference creators may end up creating multiple speaker entities for the same person, perhaps with slightly different spellings or other minor differences that ultimately just clog the store.

+Separate 'speaker' entities make sense if there is a UI implementation that shows existing 'speaker' profiles.
+Perhaps the UX flow would allow a session creator to start typing a name and be presented with already created 'speakers' of similar spelling.

 ###task 2